kleberbaum/kleberbaum/stories.md

 My thoughts skip a beat as I emerge from the 14th Street crypt into November's frigid breath.
 Moonlight splashes coldly on uncaring steel and glass, turning them into jet-black mirrors.
 In their reflection, faceless drones march the sidewalks, focused inward on their scripted routines.
 Is there a purpose within my life-script?

-Two men exchange cash for chemical escape.
-Tempted, but I turn away; buying drugs requires more motivation than I can summon.

 My existence mirrors a stray pointer in corrupted assembly, a lone daemon disconnected from the system.
 A doomed process destined to crash?

 And then she appears—Emily.
 Like a glitch in the matrix, a rogue element within the monotone symphony.
 Her bright, chaotic energy sparks against the spectral indifference of the city.
 Her existence becomes a thrilling deviance within my scripted narrative.